-Just a few days back, 26-year-old Dhruv Shorey was batting on 94 against Himachal Pradesh, sighting for another first-class hundred with his state, Delhi being in a strong position to clinch their first victory in the Ranji Trophy season 2018-19.
+Just a few days back, 26-year-old Dhruv Shorey was batting on 94 against Himachal Pradesh, closing on the heels for another first-class hundred with his state, Delhi being in a strong position to clinch their first victory in the Ranji Trophy season 2018-19.

 The tea interval on the third day was around the corner, and more importantly, Delhi with a little over 360 runs lead in the game, Shorey was sure that he didn’t have much time to get to his fourth first-class hundred.

 In lieu of this, Shorey decided to go the long way as he ran down the wicket and lofted the ball over long-on fielder for a massive six.

 The red cherry found the sweet spot of the bat and was deposited into the stand.
 Shorey, who missed out on a well-deserved hundred in the first innings by just 12 runs, took a deep breath whilst trying to sink in that moment.